AxelWismer/AxelWismer/README.md

-👋 Hi, I’m @AxelWismer
+### 👋 Hi, I’m @AxelWismer
-### About me
 - 👨‍💻 Im an entrepreneur and blockchain enthusiast.
-- 🔗 For the last 2 years, I have worked as a process designer, blockchain architect, and smart contract developer
+- 🔗 For the last 2 years, I have worked as a process designer, blockchain architect, and smart contract developer.
 - 🗳️ I currently work in my own company [Kratia](https://www.linkedin.com/company/kratiavote/) developing voting systems.
 - 🎓 Aside from my engineering studies, I am self-taught in many of the skills and technologies that I currently handle.
 - 👀 I'm always looking to learn about new technologies related to Web 3.0 and face new challenges.
-- 📫 You can reach me in [LinkedIn](https://www.linkedin.com/in/axel-wismer)
+- 📫 You can reach me in [LinkedIn](https://www.linkedin.com/in/axel-wismer).

+#### Check out my latest public project: [PatCat](https://github.com/AxelWismer/PatCat)

 ### Experience and technologies
 - Blockchain: